Cork Kent railway station: Engine no. 36

-Services
+Train Services

-The station offers direct intercity rail services to Heuston Station and stations in Kerry such as Killarney, Farranfore (for Kerry Airport) and Tralee.
+The station offers direct intercity rail services to Heuston Station and stations in County Kerry such as Killarney, Farranfore (for Kerry Airport) and Tralee.
 Cork Suburban Rail services follow the Cobh and Mallow lines.
 Since July 2009, a commuter line also operates to Midleton.

-The station has three terminating platforms, numbered 1 to 3 (in the Cobh direction), and two through platforms, numbered 4 and 5.
-The only platform not directly accessible from the station concourse, platform 5, is accessed through a subway, unlike most other Irish stations, which use footbridges.
-Until the mid-1990s, the through platforms were numbered 5 and 6, as there had been a fourth terminating platform adjacent to platform 3; it was removed in 1984.
+The station has three terminating platforms, numbered 1 to 3 (in the Cobh direction), and three through platforms, numbered 4, 5 and 6.
+The platforms not directly accessible from the station concourse, platforms 5 & 6, are accessed through a subway, unlike most other Irish stations, which use footbridges.
+Until the mid-1990s, the platforms 4 and 5 were numbered 5 and 6, as there had been a fourth terminating platform adjacent to platform 3; it was removed in 1984.

 Since December 2005's timetable change, the through platforms tend to get quite congested as commuter trains often come in together, clogging up limited space.
 Since the reopening of the Cork & Youghal Railway as far as Midleton, increased use has been made of the terminating platforms 1 to 3.
 There is also a loop line behind platform 5, which used to be used to facilitate moving locomotives from the end of arriving trains to the other end in preparation for departure.
 This line used to be a double-tracked freight, avoiding the line that enabled goods trains to bypass the passenger station.
 It is no longer necessary since all services to the station are operated either by railcars or by Mark 4 sets with a driving van trailer.

 In 2017, the Cork to Dublin reached record usage of 3.15 million passengers, up 6.5% from 2016.